groupme-js/GroupMeCommunityDocs/readme.md

 [Bots](bots.md) - How to create, index, and use bots.

-[Account Management](self.md) - How to access/update information about an account, indexing and destroying tokens, and turning on/off SMS mode
+[Account Management](self.md) - How to access/update information about an account, turning on/off SMS mode, and indexing and destroying tokens

 [Attachments](attachments.md) - Information on how message attachments work, as well as how to upload images to be sent as attachments

 [Polls](polls.md) - Information on how to make and view polls

 [Push](push.md) - How to connect to the Push service to get real-time interaction with your program

+***

+### Still needs documenting:

+* Push service documentation is terrible right now

+* GroupMe calendar stuff isn't documented at all

+* Token management isn't documented yet

+* Image service documentation is really bad right now

+* Video documentation is even worse